Transcript

 00:02:37 Now, it is green.

-00:02:39 You simply have to apply a class of BGGreen.
+00:02:39 You simply had to apply a class of BGGreen.

 00:02:42 But if you weren't using Tailwind and you wanted to do this with manual CSS, well, you would have to write this kind of messy code.

-00:02:55 Now, another pro tip I want to give you is about writing less JavaScript.
+00:02:56 pro tip I want to give you is about writing less JavaScript.

 00:03:01 Well, yeah, if you take the time to learn it well, you can perform so many tasks that are typically done using JavaScript with Tailwind CSS alone.